 I’m guessing that 98% of you who read this post will agree with me when I say that cake is awesome and so is a good hot chocolate!
 The other 2% that don’t I’m also guessing have stumbled across my blog by mistake, whilst searching for talking mystical lucky ponies who they are convinced live amongst us and are biding their time before they take over the world.

 Here and there on Pinterest I have been seeing quite a lot of something called a Hot Chocolate Cake which combines chocolate cake, chocolate-fudge-like icing, and marshmallow frosting together, which are all drool-worthy components so I was like I need to make me a Hot Chocolate Cake now.
 Cut to three failed cake bakes and two chocolate icing recipes later and finally I had managed to put together a Hot Chocolate Cake which I thought was worthy of the 98% of you who I know will love it, as well as the remaining 2% and their future leaders The Talking Ponies.

-A few notes about the actual cake that I landed up making for my version of a Hot Chocolate Cake –
+Here are a few notes about the cake that I landed up making for my version of a Hot Chocolate Cake:

 It may feel like there are a number of steps to this cake, but it really isn’t hard to make it just needs a bit more time than your average chocolate cake, but it’s totally worth the effort!

 Here are a couple of other recipes I’ve tried if you don’t feel like chocolate – Hidden heart cupcakes or Naked Cinnamon cake with Milktart Buttercream icing

 - Spray and Cook or butter and flour for coating and dusting the cake pan

 - 3 cups granulated sugar

 - 1½ teaspoons salt